-Presentation is usually a decade late in western patients as compared to those in our series[12], which can be attributed to endemicity of GBC in Indian subcontinent which has higher composition of younger population.
-It is diagnosed either incidentally (where cholecystectomy is performed for benign conditions) or mostly in advanced stage where patient presents with cachexia with or without jaundice.
+Presentation is usually a decade late in Western patients as compared to those in our series[12], which can be attributed to endemicity of GBC in Indian subcontinent which has higher composition of younger population.
+It is diagnosed either incidentally (where cholecystectomy is performed for benign conditions) or mostly in advanced stage where patients present with cachexia with or without jaundice.

-Cholelithiasis has been associated with GBC in several studies with prevalence of stones in approximately 70%-88% cases of GBC[13,14].
-Our study showed absence of gall stones in approximate one-third of cases which might be explained by environmental and genetic predisposition of the study population to GBC.
+Cholelithiasis has been associated with GBC in several studies with a prevalence of stones in approximately 70%-88% of cases of GBC[13,14].
+Our study showed the absence of gall stones in approximate one-third of cases, which might be explained by environmental and genetic predisposition of the study population to GBC.

 Factors affecting survival

-Incidental detection of GBC after cholecystectomy usually confers favorable prognosis as the malignancy is usually detected in early stage[15,16].
-Non incidental cases are more likely to have advanced T-stage, high-grade tumors, lymphovascular invasion, positive lymph nodes and R2 resection[16].
-Optimal timing of completion radical cholecystectomy is still debatable.
-Early surgery may lead to higher morbidity due to recent inflammation and adhesions and is also associated with higher rate of unresectability due to breach of tumor and dissemination with seeding of tumor cells in peritoneal cavity during index surgery[17].
-Recently a multi-institutional study showed better survival when re-resection was performed between 4-8 wk from the index surgery although the retrospective and observational nature of the study casts apprehension over its universal application[18].
-However, it is pertinent to give importance to bile spillage during index surgery, residual disease and tumor biology rather than relying solely on the time interval[10,19].
-In present study, median time interval between index and redo surgery was 4 wk.
+Incidental detection of GBC after cholecystectomy usually confers a favorable prognosis as the malignancy is usually detected in early stage[15,16].
+Non-incidental cases are more likely to have advanced T stage, high-grade tumors, lymphovascular invasion, positive lymph nodes, and R2 resection[16].
+Optimal timing of completion of radical cholecystectomy is still debatable.
+Early surgery may lead to higher morbidity due to recent inflammation and adhesions and is also associated with a higher rate of unresectability due to breach of tumor and dissemination with seeding of tumor cells in the peritoneal cavity during index surgery[17].
+Recently, a multi-institutional study showed a better survival when re-resection was performed between 4-8 wk from the index surgery although the retrospective and observational nature of the study casts apprehension over its universal application[18].
+However, it is pertinent to give importance to bile spillage during index surgery, residual disease, and tumor biology rather than relying solely on the time interval[10,19].
+In the present study, median time interval between index and redo surgery was 4 wk.
 Surgery was usually delayed with administration of NACT if there was any evidence of bile spillage.
 Future outcome also correlates well with the presence of residual disease on final exploration.
-Risk factors for finding residual disease include T3 tumors, perineural invasion and lymphovascular invasion[20].
-Even half of the patients with incidental T1b/T2 GBC have residual disease on re-exploration and subsequently have poor outcome[21].
-However, higher T stage and poorly differentiated tumors have shown high probability of residual disease at redo surgery[22].
-In our study, 39.7% (29/73) patients with incidental GBC were found to have residual disease at re-exploration.
-Incidental cases were found to have significantly better survival on univariate analysis but not on multivariate analysis.
-This might be due to a smaller sample size of incidental cases in view of lesser prevalence as compared to western studies (Table 3).
+Risk factors for finding residual disease include T3 tumors, PNI, and lymphovascular invasion[20].
+Even half of the patients with incidental T1b/T2 GBC have residual disease on re-exploration and subsequently have a poor outcome[21].
+However, higher T stage and poorly differentiated tumors have shown a high probability of residual disease at redo surgery[22].
+In our study, 39.7% (29/73) of patients with incidental GBC were found to have residual disease at re-exploration.
+Incidental cases were found to have a significantly better survival on univariate analysis but not on multivariate analysis.
+This might be due to a smaller sample size of incidental cases in view of its lesser prevalence as compared to Western studies (Table 3).
 Also truly incidental GBC found on histopathological examination, pT1 constitutes 2/3rd of their group which is not so in our series (pT1 = 16.4%)[23].